Carrot Cake Donuts

 This post may contain affiliate sales links.
 Please read my disclosure policy.

 If you happen to run out of eggs, never fear!
 You can still make some amazing baked Carrot Cake Donuts with Cream Cheese Frosting!
-Turns out, I don’t need no stinkin’ eggs!
-These cake donuts are moist, fluffy and hold together like a champ…even without eggs!
-My Carrot Cake Donuts are a nod to the The Best Carrot Cake Recipe.
+My Carrot Cake Donuts are a nod to my Carrot Cake Recipe.
 So delicious!
-Top it off with a little (or a lot) cream cheese frosting and no one will know you’re a hot mess.
-Except for when they look at you.
-Then it’s game over.

-Carrot Cake Donuts|With Cream Cheese Frosting
+Carrot Cake Donuts | With Cream Cheese Frosting

-Anyways, when I went to make this recipe yesterday, guess what smart, blonde, pregnant lady got half way through without thinking she had no eggs?
-So, I adapted it to be eggless.
-I’m so quick on my feet. 😉
+Anyways, when I went to make this recipe yesterday, guess what smart, blonde, pregnant lady got halfway through without thinking she had no eggs?
+Turns out, I don’t need any stinkin’ eggs!
+These carrot cake donuts are moist, fluffy, and hold together like a champ…even without eggs!

 Main Ingredients Needed